Chase-Percy/cpdev/content/post/map-generation.md

 paths walked through the room create a cross.

 Finally, the corridors were placed between doors to complete the level.
 Corridors were just rooms that were one tile wide and long enough to connect two doors.
-Corridors have no obstacles in them and they also have no model for where the door should be, as it would overlap with the one provided by the room.
+Corridors have no obstacles in them, and they also have no model for where the door should be, as it would overlap with the one provided by the room.

 ### Development